ContinuumIO/TextAdapter/docs/genfromtxt.rst

 See Also
 --------
-iopro.loadtxt : equivalent function when no data is missing.
+TextAdapter.loadtxt : equivalent function when no data is missing.

 Notes
 -----